| Assessment weight : 40% | Due : Week 13 |

 Entry.

-Instance Variables
+Stock Instance Variables

 First, complete the constructor.
 It accepts twoprivate String symbol; private String name; private double currPrice; private double delta; // change in price since previous value private double pctChange; // delta as a percent of previous value private double highestPrice; private double lowestPrice; private double volume;

-String
+String arguments.

-.
-This is a String
+The first is stockData.
+This is a String expected to

 contain a line of information from the HKex information file.

-must be parsed into the eight pieces of information
+This String must be parsed into the eight pieces of information

 expected to exist in that line.
 Each piece must be appropriately stored

-instance variable.
+in the corresponding Stock instance variable.
 The instance variables

-are shown above in Stock
+are shown above in Stock Instance Variables.
+If the parsing

-fails, the constructor should throw StockFormatException
+fails, the constructor should throw StockFormatException,

-as an argument to the exception.
+providing stockData as an argument to the exception.
 The class

 StockFormatException

 is already implemented.
-The parsing should fail if stockData
+The parsing should fail if stockData does

 not contain exactly eight items each of the expected format.
 For example,

-was expected from the current token, and the token
+if a double was expected from the current token, and the token

-could not be parsed to a double
+could not be parsed to a double, StockFormatException

 should be thrown.

-The second argument to the Stock
+The second argument to the Stock constructor is DELIM.

 This is only used in the initialization of the local StringTokenizer